DataDog/integrations-extras/github_repo/README.md

 ### Metrics

-Github_repo does not include any metrics.
+Github Repo does not include any metrics.

 ### Service Checks

-Github_repo does not include any service checks.
+Github Repo does not include any service checks.

 ### Events

-Github_repo does not include any events.
+Github Repo does not include any events.

 ## Troubleshooting